danbender/sudoku_jasmine/README.md

 [http://danbender.github.io/sudoku-jasmine/](http://danbender.github.io/sudoku-jasmine/)

 A Sudoku puzzle written in JavaScript and tested with Jasmine.
-Written by *[Salar Khan](https://github.com/salarkhan)* and me.
+Designed using CSS 3 like transition, transform, Written by *[Salar Khan](https://github.com/salarkhan)* and me.